RimuTec/faker/README.md

 - ZipCode(string stateAbbreviation = "")

 ## Company
-This class is on par with Ruby Faker.
+This class is on par with Ruby Faker for default locale ("en").

 Basic methods:
 - Bs()